sherpalabsio/local_sherpa/README.md

 ### Env loading and unloading

 - Sherpa loads the env from a `.envrc` file when you `cd` into a directory
+  - It sources the env file meaning its whole content is executed in the current shell
   - It overrides the existing aliases, functions and variables
 - Sherpa unloads the env when you leave a directory
   - It removes the newly added aliases, functions and variables
   - It restores the overridden items to their previous state
   - Going into a subdirectory does not unload the env of the parent directory
-- Sherpa supports nested envs
+- Sherpa partially supports nested envs
+  - Loading parent envs is not supported you have to `cd` into the parent directory first

 ### Dynamic env loading and unloading (experimental)